aarnphm/morph/docs/content/SRS/SRS.md

 <div class="blob">

-The requirements helps me to structure the project and write down tasks needed to be done to build `tinymorph`.
+The requirements helps me to structure the project and write down tasks needed to be done to build `morph`.

 I think requirements documentations are two-edged swords.
 Thinking from a perspectives of a person who write codes, requirements documents helps me to write down what needs to be done.
 However, some sections are some what too vague and